-The noun allusion means "an indirect reference to a person, event, or thing."
-Illusion is a noun that means "false impression."
-See also:
+The noun allusion means an indirect reference to a person, event, or thing.
+(The verb form of allusion is allude.)

-(a) A pleasant ______ is better than a harsh reality.
+(a) Is a pleasant ______ better than a harsh reality?

 (b) "[O]ne of Homer's relatives informs us that he runs an 'unsuccessful shrimp company.'
 This is clearly intended as an _____ to Forrest Gump."

 (W. Irwin and J.R.
 Lombardo in The Simpsons and Philosophy, 2001)